orta/y2/README.md

 ### Prod

 Be careful with this, it's definitely safe to say `y2` is not battle tested.
+My specific changes:

+- I switched `nodeLinker` to "node_modules` and `pnpMode` to "loose" by default
+- I switched all package names from `@yarnpkg/x` to `@orta/yarn-` (this probably does not matter, because `y2` runs with a bundled copy of yarn.js)
-I have removed the built-in patches (they _should_ only be needed for PNP projects)
+- I removed the default patches which are normally applied to `fsevents`, `resolve` & `typescript` ( I _believe_ these only exist for PNP support )
+- I turned off the telemetry

 ### License

 What little code in here I made it MIT.
 The vendored copy of [Yarn 2 is BSD 2-Clause](https://github.com/yarnpkg/yarn/blob/master/LICENSE).

+### Note

+Worth stressing, this isn't a _"Yarn 2 sucks"_ project.
+I'd like to use Yarn 2, this allows me to give it a shot at using it as my primary dependency manager for a while.